gwastro/pycbc/docs/inference/sampler_api.rst

 Inheritance diagrams
 ---------------------

-Here are inheritance diagrams for the rest of the samplers currently supported:
+Here are inheritance diagrams for all of the currently supported samplers:

-.. _inheritance-emcee_pt:

-* ``emcee_pt``:

-.. inheritance-diagram:: pycbc.inference.sampler.emcee_pt
+.. include:: ../_include/sampler_inheritance_diagrams.rst
-   :parts: 2

-|

 .. _how-to-add-a-sampler: